emilyrosenberg/worldviews-api/README.md

   - Add, commit, and push to Github

 -  Connect the project’s Github repo to Heroku
-    - Open the Deploy tab
+    - Log into the porject in Heroku and open the Deploy tab
     - Select Github as the deployment method
     - Confirm you want to connect to GitHub
     - Search for the repository name and click the connect button